 The teacher guides, informs, and contextualizes student choices of technology tools and is flexible and open to student ideas.
 Lessons are structured so that student use of technology is self-directed.

-Multiple technology tools are available in quantities sufficient to meet the needs of all students.
+Multiple technology tools are available to meet the needs of all students.

 Technology use for collaboration by students is regular and normal in this setting.
 Students choose the best tools to use to accomplish their work.

-Technology tools that allow for collaboration are permanently located in the setting and are available in sufficient quantities to meet the needs of all students.
+Technology tools that allow for collaboration are always available to meet the needs of all students.

 Students consistently have opportunities to select technology tools and use them in the way that best facilitates their construction of understanding.

-The setting includes a variety of technology tools and access to rich online resources that are available in sufficient quantities to meet the needs of all students.
+The setting includes a variety of technology tools and access to rich online resources to meet the needs of all students.

 Students select appropriate technology tools to complete activities that have a meaningful context beyond the instructional setting.
 Students regularly use technology tools, and are comfortable in choosing and using the tools in the most meaningful way for each activity.

-The teacher creates a learning context in which students regularly use technology tools for planning, monitoring, and evaluating learning activities.
-The teacher facilitates students’ selection of technology tools.
+The teacher creates a learning context in which students regularly use technology tools to set goals, plan, monitor, evaluate outcomes, and reflect upon learning activities.
+The teacher facilitates students’ choice and independent use of technology tools to accomplish these tasks.